Mike Schnoor

 This hysteria is made by Spiegel NOT by Trittin, who published his text at tuesday, when even Der Spiegel wrote that Katrina wouldn’t be as destructive as we see today.
 Wether Trittin nor Der Spiegel are able to look in the future.
 Guess Der Spiegel wants to strenghten the position of his english publication with this homemade „scandal“ on the US market.

-2. Torsten sagte:
+2. Mike sagte:

 It is the Frankfurter Rundschau, not the Frankfurter Allgemeine Zeitung.